January 2013 World Race Route 3

 A country rich in history and natural resources – fertile soil from the volcanoes help yield excellent coffee – Guatemala is the perfect place to initiate your World Race experience.
 Outside of its aesthetic appeal, Guatemala needs God’s touch.
 Gripped by poverty and bound to a spirit of religion, the people of Guatemala hunger for the kingdom of God to pervade their lives.
 You'll have the opportunity to usher in the kingdom to this land and reach out to the people on the fringes of society through hard work, relationships, and maybe even a miracle or two.

-Located on the southwestern part of the Balkan Peninsula, with its coast along the Adriatic Sea, Albania is Mother Teresa’s birthplace.
-Did you know that the apostle Paul had actually been to Albania during his missionary travels (Romans 15:19) Albania declared independence in 1912, but then was occupied by Italy then Germany for a few years, during World War II.
-Afterwards, Albania was under Soviet rule, which ended in the early 1990s.
-There were only a dozen or so Christians then; today there are thousands.
+This country on the Balkan Peninsula is Mother Teresa’s birthplace, and Paul himself travelled there on his third missionary journey.
+Albania declared independence in 1912, but was occupied by both Italy and Germany during World War II.
+Behind the Iron Curtain, Albania was under Soviet rule until the early 1990s.
 Most of the population identify themselves as Muslim (70%) while the remainder are Orthodox Christian (20%) and Catholic/Protestant (10%).
-Your ministry: simply connect with the young people.
-As you build friendships with students, you’ll get to tell them how Jesus tore the veil -- thicker than even the Iron Curtain that divided Europe -- that separated man from God.
+Your ministry: simply connect with local students and tell them how Jesus tore the veil -- thicker than even the Iron Curtain -- that separated man from God.

 The northern regions of Romania are home to the gypsy community.
 Though strangers in their homeland and forgotten by society, the gypsies are a strong and vibrant people who embrace the light of Christ in an inspirational way.
 Here, you will teach English, lead sports camps, live life with the gypsies, and more.
 It will be an exciting time of learning about a people group you may not have known even existed.